-Special summer events include bands at the clam shell stage and a wine festival.
+Special summer events include bands at the clam shell stage, a wine festival and a farmer’s market in the summer.
 In the fall, take a wagon ride to the pumpkin patch.
 And the Festival of Lights at Tanglewood draws thousands of visitors each holiday season for the spectacular lights.

 4601 Clemmons Rd

 The oldest dog park in the city sits in this large neighborhood park.
 We love the winding nature trails by Silas Creek and the stone bridges all set amidst the tall trees.
 The paved greenway is popular with runners and cyclists and can take you right into Old Salem.

 Washington Park (Washington Park neighborhood)